tbartelmess/statusboard-daylite-projects/README.md

 ### 2. Edit dayliteProjects.php
 In `dayliteProjects.php` you can:

-- Show/hide and change order of columns - priority, project name, stage, due date, category and owner.
+- Show/hide and change order of columns - priority, project name, stage, due date, category, owner, client and company.
 - Set width and text color for columns.
 - Setup filter by categories.
 - Setup filter by owners.
+- Setup filter by clients.
 - Set to order projects by priorty.
 - Setup date format (!).
 - Show for example "2 day(s)" instead of full date for due date (need correct date format).